lucascudo/ship-with-confidence-workshop/README.md

-# ship-with-confidence-workshop
-Ship with Confidence - A JavaScript Test Automation Workshop
+# Ship with Confidence: A JavaScript Test Automation Workshop